srijiths/jtopia/README.md

 jtopia Hints
 ============

-* If you are dealing short text , then apply these parameters to minimum will give you maximum possible keywords from the text.
+* If you are dealing short text , then apply singleStrengthMinOccur,noLimitStrength to minimum will give you maximum possible keywords from the text.
-* If you are dealing large text then apply these to a feasible maximum to chop out all the unwanted junk keywords, which gives you minimum keywords which are best suited for the text.
+* If you are dealing large text then apply singleStrengthMinOccur, noLimitStrength to a feasible maximum to chop out all the unwanted junk keywords, which gives you minimum keywords which are best suited for the text.

 How to Use
 ==========